seattlechem/shopping_cart_java/README.md

 ]
 ```

-`onSaleItems()` should return an array with on String for each item in the cart marked as `onSale` in the following format:
+`onSaleItems()` should return one String for each item in the cart marked as `onSale` in the following format:

 ```JavaScript
 [